eunid/netid-sdk-android/README.md

 ## About

+Alongside the netID SDK, this repository has a sample app, demonstarting the implemented features.

 ## Initialize NetIDService

 The `NetIdService` is the main interface to communicate with the netID SDK.
 It handles all the communication with the backend services and provides ui elements for the autherization flow.